Jane's Walk Golden

 Golden Art Walk

-Where: Gather at the Art Gallery of Golden.
+Where: Gather at the Art Gallery of Golden

 Library Block Walk

-When: Saturday May 3, 2025 at 2pm
+When: Thursday May 7, 2026 at 2pm

-Where: Gather outside the library.
+Where: Gather outside the library

 Join Laura for the library block walk, starting at the library, focusing on the history of the library in Golden and the area around it’s current home.